Dr Xiang Li

-Xiang's primary research fields are in corporate finance, banking, financial technologies (FinTech), and systemic risk, especially related to bank lending, loan contracting, insider trading, financial derivatives, and mergers and acquisitions (M&A).
-Xiang is passionate about research and welcoming research collaborations in the relevant fields.
+Xiang's primary research fields are financial technologies (FinTech), machine learning, banking, and systemic risk.
+Xiang is passionate about research and welcomes research collaborations in the relevant fields.

-Xiang joined the Institute for Digital Technologies as a teaching fellow in February 2021, directly after her PhD in Finance at the Loughborough University.
-Xiang is teaching at the postgraduate level and supervises both MSc dissertations and collaborative projects.
+Xiang joined the Institute for Digital Technologies as a teaching fellow in February 2021, directly after her PhD in Finance at Loughborough University.
+Xiang teaches at the postgraduate level and supervises both MSc dissertations and collaborative projects.
 Xiang's current teaching modules include:

 LLP104: Statistical Methods in Finance

 LLP121: Principles of Data Science

 LLP122: Advanced Big Data Analytics

 Xiang holds a PhD in Finance from Loughborough University, where she also worked as a four-year teaching assistant.
 Xiang also studied an MSc in Finance and Management at Cranfield University.

 Prior to her appointment at Loughborough University London, Xiang worked at the University of Bristol as a research assistant on a Mergers & Acquisitions (M&A) research project.

 Xiang's current research focuses on FinTech and Machine Learning, e.g., financial networks for systemic risk and machine learning for asset pricing.

 Xiang's research in Finance focuses on bank lending and its intersections across four research areas: insider trading, debt covenant violations, loan contracting and renegotiation, and financial derivatives (e.g., CDS, CLO).